lbruand/freetle/README.markdown

 Ultimately, Freetle's goal is to stay forever :
     * Open-Sourced (Apache 2.0 license)
     * Scalable
-    * Robust (in the sense that it will be refactorable and changeproof)
+    * Robust (in the sense that it will be easy to debug, refactorable and change-proof)

 # Technical Overview

 ## Acknowledgement
-Freetle is deeply endebted to giants:
+Freetle is deeply indebted to giants:
     * The [Scala language](http://www.scala-lang.org/) being the most evident
     * TODO ...